 After bleeding and drying out the OEM brake system, uninstall your rear stock hose.
-Take note of how the stock system was routed in case you need to re-install the hose.
+Take note of how the stock system was routed in case you need to re-install the hoses.

-Identify which end of the new Galfer brake line to install at the rear master cylinder.
-Install this end using a single banjo bolt and two (2) washers, the sequence will be as follows; master cylinder, washer, banjo fitting, washer, single banjo bolt (refer to picture A.)
+Identify which end to install at the master cylinder.
+Install this fitting to the rear master cylinder using a single banjo bolt and two (2) washers, the sequence will be as follows; master cylinder, washer, banjo fitting, washer, banjo bolt.
+Route the line down to the rear caliper and through the OEM routing bracket (refer to pictures.)

-Route the line down to the rear caliper, using the OEM routing bracket(s) at your own discretion.
-Install this end using a single banjo bolt and two (2) washers, and following the same sequence as the master cylinder (refer to picture B.)
+Install the line to the rear caliper using a single banjo bolt and two (2) washers, be sure to follow the same sequence as the master cylinder (refer to pictures.)
+Please note what type of fitting you have received, since torque specs will vary.